grahamplata/hugo/content/posts/steamdeck.md

 3. Click on Preview, then Generate App list, wait for all the images to download and then click Save App list.
    > The first time it could take some minutes, check on the Event Log tab to know when the process is finished.
 4. Close Steam Rom Manager and the Installer window, click on "Return to game mode" on your desktop and you are good to go!

+## Resources

+- [EmuDeck](https://www.emudeck.com/) - EmuDeck automates the installation of Emulators automatically from the same sources you'll use if done manually.

 # Xbox Cloud Gaming